 Dr. Selena COUTURE

 Research focuses on decolonizing methodologies in theatre and performance; performance and historiographic methods; critical archival studies; Indigenous performance and grounded practices; colonial performance and the construction of whiteness.
 Dr. Couture links her research and scholarly activity with Indigenous language learning and revitalization efforts.
-Dr. Couture’s research has been published in Theatre Journal, Performance Research, Canadian Theatre Review, alt.theatre as well as a chapter in Recasting Commodity and Spectacle in the Indigenous Americas (open source text).
-Forthcoming in 2017 from Broadview Press, she has co-edited with Dr. Alexander Dick (UBC English) Sheridan’s Pizarro: A New Classroom Edition.
-Dr. Couture is currently working on her monograph, Into the Light and Against the Current: Performing History and Land in Coast Salish Territories and Vancouver’s Stanley Park.
+Her research has been published in Theatre Journal, Canadian Theatre Review, Performance Research, and alt.theatre.
+Book publications include, her monograph, Against the Current and Into the Light: Performing History and Land in Coast Salish Territories and Vancouver’s Stanley Park (McGill-Queen’s University Press, Native and Norther series, fall 2019), and collaborative projects: On this Patch of Grass: City Parks and Occupied Lands (Fernwood 2018) and Richard Brinsley Sheridan’s Pizarro (Broadview Press, 2017).
+A central concern of her research is decolonizing methodologies in performance studies which take up settler responsibilities.
+She is currently working on a SSHRC-funded Insight Development project, “Decolonizing Performative Reenactments of History."

-Primary Teaching Areas: Theoretical Approaches to Theatre and Performance; Canadian Theatre; Canadian Indigenous Performance; Modern Theatre and Empire; Theatre and Performance Historiography; Performance Studies Research Methodologies and Decolonization
+Primary Teaching Areas: Theoretical Approaches to Theatre and Performance; Canadian Theatre; Canadian Indigenous Performance; Modern Theatre and Empire; Theatre and Performance Historiography; Performance Studies Research Methodologies and Decolonization; Performative Refusal and Resource Extraction

 Research focuses on Reception Theories and Theatre of Provocation.
 Dr. Piet Defraeye’s research deals mainly with the application of performance theory to contemporary theatre practice, and to the examination of social spheres.
 The key theme is Shock and Provocation in the Theatre.
 The work is largely comparative in nature and uses performance studies, especially audience reception to examine Theatre of Provocation.
 His two lengthy publications on playwright Peter Handke are a prime example of his approach to play analysis as is the in-depth treatment of the controversy around the Benton play The Romans in Britain.
 His two articles on Atilla Richard Lukacs are in the tradition of Performance Studies and are critical reflections on a specific practice of painting, seen as a performative cultural practice.